 There’s no hard and fast rule, though that would make life easier.
 Whenever you would normally wear a suit, like for work or a formal occasion, you could wear either option.

-If your smartwear wardrobe is already made up of single-breasted suits, a double-breasted option might just be your not-so-secret weapon for getting noticed.
+If your smart-wear wardrobe is already made up of single-breasted suits, a double-breasted option might just be your not-so-secret weapon for getting noticed.
 They’re a big trend at the moment, and you’ll definitely make a statement when you wear one.
-Some men prefer to save them for special occasions, but there’s no reason you can’t hold your head high in a double-breasted suit at the office.
-They’re stylish and sharply cut, which is why they’ve made such a comeback.
-And if you want to stand out from the crowd but still look smart, they’re ideal.
+Some men prefer to save them for special occasions, but you could definitely hold your head high in a double-breasted suit at the office.

 Follow these three rules and you’ll look stylish and feel confident in your double-breasted suit.